Momentum fraction and hard scale dependence of double parton scattering: Conclusions

 This work studies double parton scattering (DPS) in proton--proton collisions.
 This type of observable is sensitive to correlations between the initial parton pair, unlike in the SPS case.
 The fully factorized approach provides the simplest pocket formula, where most correlations are neglected and the effective cross section $\sigma_{\text{eff}}$ is the only remaining parameter.
 This observable has been measured for a variety of final states, with values ranging from 2.7 to 26\,mb.

-In our analysis, we considered the possibility that the transverse parton distribution depends on both the parton longitudinal momentum fraction and the hard scale of the process.
+In our analysis, we considered the possibility that the double parton distribution is the product of single parton distributions and a two--parton transverse distribution that depends on the parton longitudinal momentum fractions and the hard scales of the processes.
 This led to a generalized pocket formula, Eq.~\ref{eq:factorizedcrosssection}, which accounts for correlations depending on the specific final state considered.

 To model the transverse distance between parton pairs, we adopted a Gaussian profile with a variance given by a function $B(x, \mu)$.
 This framework enables us to compute the quantity measured in experiments, $\sigma_{\text{eff}}(AB)$, using PYTHIA to obtain the SPS cross sections.
+One caveat is that, of course, other types of correlations between partons, aside from transverse ones, are possible, and in our framework, they can be reinterpreted as transverse correlations.

 We analyzed 26 measurements of $\sigma_{\text{eff}}$ from two hadron colliders and six detectors, covering different center--of--mass energies and kinematic cuts.
 These data were used in a global fit of $B(x, \mu)$ modeled with four parameters.
 We obtained a goodness-of-fit of $\chi^2_{\text{dof}} = 29.6/(26 - 4) = 1.35$.
 The extracted values of $\sigma_{\text{eff}}(AB)$ show good agreement with experimental data, demonstrating that including $x$- and $\mu$-dependence between parton populations significantly improves the description of DPS.